 - Current College Students

-- Prospective College Students seeking academic credits
+- Prospective College Students taking a gap year

 - Young Adults

 - Adult Catholics looking to learn and share their faith

 - Parish Catechists